from-explore/Porto/README.md

 <a id="Components-Details"></a>
 # Main Components Definitions & Principles

-Below is the explanation of the roles, usage and principles of each Component.
+Below is the explanation of the roles, usage and principles of each Main Component.